Vazhappally Maha Siva Temple: Ten Illoms

 The temple administration belonged to ten Brahmin families (ten illoms).
 These ten Brahmin families came from Neelamperoor village later settled in Vazhappally.
 Their temple administration lasted until the end of the 17th century.
 These are the ten Brahmin families are "Changazhimuttom, Kainikkara, Iravimangalom, Kunnithidasseri, Athrsseri, Kolancheri, Kizhangezhuthu, Kizhakkumbhagom, Kannancheri, Thalavana".
 The famous Copper scripts (Vazhappally Inscription) was recovered from one of this mattu "Thalavana Mutt".
 The main rituals in the Vazhappally temple were conducted by the monks of the Changazhimutttom Mutt.

 Cheraman Perumal

-Rajasekhara Varman (820-844 AD) was the second emperor of the Kulasekhara series.
+Rajasekhara Varman (820-844 CE) was the second emperor of the Kulasekhara series.
 His story is recounted in the Chekkizhar Periyapuranam.
 It is believed that during his tenure, the steps were taken to renovate the Vazhappally temple.
 Rajasekhara Varma is said to have been the contemporary of Adi Shankaracharya, as he is mentioned in the Adi Shankaracharya and Shankaracharya victory of Madhavacharya.
 The oldest inscription received from Kerala is the Vazhappally inscription by Rajasekhara Varman (Cheraman Perumal) of Chera dynasty.